 In such cases, restless legs syndrome usually disappears after the woman has given birth.

 Treating restless legs syndrome

 Mild cases of restless legs syndrome that are not linked to an underlying health condition may not require any treatment, other than making a few lifestyle changes.

-- adopting good sleep habits (for example, following a regular bedtime ritual, sleeping regular hours, and avoiding alcohol and caffeine late at night)
+- tips for how to get to sleep (for example, following a regular bedtime ritual, sleeping regular hours, and avoiding alcohol and caffeine late at night)

 - quitting smoking if you smoke

 - exercising regularly during the daytime

 If your symptoms are more severe, you may need medication to regulate the levels of dopamine and iron in your body.